Skip to main content Skip to secondary navigation

 Drivers

-• Increasing use of intermittent renewables
+• Facilitates integration of intermittent renewables like solar and wind

 • Transmission costs for energy can vary by location and over time, and energy storage can alleviate the price differential